SAP-samples/teched2023-XP185v/exercises/ex4/README.md

   <br><img src="/exercises/ex4/images/EnablePolicyBasedAuthZ.png" width="70%">

-  SAP Cloud Identity now evaluates policy-based authorizations in addition to the role-based authorizations that are used by default.
+  SAP Cloud Identity Services now evaluate policy-based authorizations in addition to the role-based authorizations that are used by default.

 ## Exercise 4.2 Create an authorization policy for reading users